-It is recommended that you conduct regular rounds of face to face meetings and to maintain frequent telephone and email contact in between visits.
+It is recommended that companies visit the market regularly for face to face meetings and to maintain frequent telephone and email contact between visits.

 Ask if a meeting can be conducted in English and provide an interpreter if necessary, even though English is usually spoken in larger and international companies.